 Public Comment – none

-Closed session: Contracts, Bonuses
+Meghan made a motion to enter Closed Session to discuss Contracts and Bonuses, and Gerri seconded.
+All voted to move into Closed Session.

-Meghan made a motion to adjourn.
+After exiting Closed Session, Meghan made a motion to adjourn.
 Susan seconded, and all voted in favor.
 The meeting was adjourned at 4:06pm.